vmware-samples/vmware-blockchain-samples/README.md

   },
 ```

-Deploy contracts by running truffle migrate by using our container
+Use the Docker container to run truffle migrate and deploy contracts.

 ```
 docker-compose run supply-chain truffle migrate --reset --network=vmware
 ```

+Open the `docker-compose.yml` file.

-Update the environment BC_URL endpoint in the `docker-compose.yml` file to point at your ETH RPC instance.
+Update the environment BC_URL endpoint in the `docker-compose.yml` file to point to your ETH RPC instance.

 ```shell
     volumes: